kyma-project/kyma/docs/serverless/06-01-function-cr.md

 The following Function object creates a Function which responds to HTTP requests with the "Hello John" message.

-> **CAUTION:** When you create a Function, the exported object in the Function's body must have `main` as the handler name.
-It also applies to Functions with Python runtime.

 ```yaml
 apiVersion: serverless.kyma-project.io/v1alpha1
 kind: Function